1964 – Northern Virginia Technical College was established.

 a central administration.

-1971 – Construction began on the Eastern Campus, later know as the Alexandria Campus.
+1971 – Construction began on the Eastern Campus, later known as the Alexandria Campus.

-1972 – Originally known as the Western Campus, the Manassas Campus first offered classes in the fall of 1972.
+1972 – Originally known as the Western Campus, the Manassas Campus first offered classes in the fall.

-1972 – Originally known as the Southern Campus, the Woodbridge Campus first offered classes in the fall of 1972.
+1972 – Originally known as the Southern Campus, the Woodbridge Campus first offered classes in the fall.

 1973 – The Alexandria Campus opened.